rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/3-break-down-the-problem.md

 Work together to decompose your problem statement into sub-issues or smaller components.

-- What parts make this problem complex?
+- What parts make this problem challenging?
 - Are there multiple steps or areas of the workflow that contribute?
-- Which sub-issues could be addressed independently?
+- Which sub-issues could be addressed independently (including quick wins)?

 This breakdown will help spark ideas for possible AI solutions in the next section.